riboflavin/test-framer-sync/compare/avoma-vs-otter-ai.md

 | Language Support                  | ❌ English only     | ❌ English only    |
 | Desktop App                       | ❌ No (Web-based)   | ❌ No (Web-based)  |
 | iPhone & Android Apps             | ✅ Yes (Both)       | ✅ Yes (Both)      |
-- Avoma might appeal to companies looking for a tool with integrations to Zoom and calendars, as well as HubSpot and Notion, but may fall short in terms of ease of use and practicality for in-person meetings and local recording.
-Otter.ai, on the other hand, offers a free plan and is easier to use, but lacks depth in integrations and practicality for meetings.
+Avoma might appeal to companies looking for a tool with integrations to Zoom and calendar apps, as well as HubSpot and Notion, and an automation engine.
+However, it lacks support for in-person meetings and local recording, and has a learning curve.
+Otter.ai, on the other hand, offers a free plan, easy usability, and mobile apps for both iPhone and Android.
+Yet, it falls short on integrations beyond Zoom and calendar, and lacks an automation engine, limiting its ability to assist users effectively in meeting tasks.

-- Both tools have limitations in their integrations and practicality for users trying to get things done with their meetings.
-Avoma offers more integrations but has a learning curve and lacks support for in-person meetings and local recording.
-Otter.ai, while easier to use and offering a free plan, also falls short in integrations and practicality for meetings.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.